rajagashe/EC2Collection/README.md

 ...Log URI

 ## After the stack is created
 We will need to modify the Security group of the master node in the EMR cluster.
-You can find the Master node's security group by looking at the cluster details thus,
+You can find the Master node's security group by looking at the Cluster details and identifying the master node's security group.

-`aws emr describe-cluster --cluster-id j-xxxxxxxxxxx`